Skip to Content

 Is Mediation a Requirement in New York Divorce Cases?

-Mediation is not a mandatory requirement in New York divorce cases, but it can be a helpful alternative dispute resolution method.
+Mediation is not required in New York divorce cases, but it can serve as an effective alternative to resolve disagreements.

 What Happens to Joint Accounts & Assets During a Divorce?

-Joint accounts and assets are typically divided equitably during a divorce, considering various factors such as contributions and needs of each spouse.
+The court typically divides joint accounts and assets in a fair manner, considering the contributions and needs of each spouse.

 Can Child Custody Be Modified After the Divorce is Finalized?